rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/Set_Jamf_Pro_Computers_To_Managed/README.md

-This script is designed to update the management status in the computer inventory record from `Unmanaged` to `Managed` using the Jamf Pro API.
+This script is designed to update the management status in the computer inventory record from `Unmanaged` to `Managed` using the Jamf Pro Classic API.
 Five items are required to use this script:

 * Jamf Pro 10.49.0 or later
 * A text file containing the Jamf Pro IDs of the computer(s) you wish to delete.